Teacher of maths: mr Mohammed al-akari

 business director: mr paul martin

-lead teacher of biology and head of house: mr simon maunder
+lead teacher of biology: mr simon maunder

 lead teacher of english: mr alban miles

 After completing a degree in English Literature at the University of Oxford, Alban worked for four years as an Editor in book publishing in London before becoming a teacher.
 His nine years’ experience as Teacher of English includes a year teaching in Hong Kong and five years at Ibstock Place School in south-west London, where he set up the programme to support application to Oxbridge.
 He joined Highgate in 2014 to teach English; for the last two years he has also been Deputy Head of Sixth Form.
-He will be working at LAE Tottenham on secondment from Highgate.
+He is working at LAE Tottenham on secondment from Highgate.

 Head's pa and office manager: ms sheila pyke

 Sheila studied at Fortismere School and has previously worked within the service industry at management level.
-She is experienced in working within a sixth form environment and passionate about supporting students well being as well as helping them to achieve their goals.
+She is experienced in working within a sixth form environment and passionate about supporting students well-being as well as helping them to achieve their goals.

 senior science technician: mr tom smith